 Data Notes are brief descriptions of datasets that promote the potential reuse of research data and include details of why and how the data were created; they do not include any analyses or conclusions.

 A Software Tool Article should include the rationale for the development of the tool and details of the code used for its construction.
 The article should provide examples of suitable input data sets and include an example of the output that can be expected from the tool and how this output should be interpreted.

 Reviews should provide a balanced and comprehensive overview of the latest discoveries in a particular field.

 Registered Reports are a form of empirical article in which the methods and proposed analyses are published and reviewed prior to research being conducted.
 This format of article seeks to address a number of inappropriate research practices, including flaws with the study design, and selective reporting of results.
-Further information on Registered Reports can be found on F1000Research.

 Registered reports are prepared in two stages: